telemetryjet/telemetryjet-docs/content/cli/guides/usage.md

 You can specify JSON files with relative paths, absolute paths, or [Glob syntax](https://en.wikipedia.org/wiki/Glob_(programming)) to select files using a pattern.

 Jet is completely stateless -- All the configuration is set using the files and parameters you pass to the program.
-This means you can put your configuration in a git repository, flash drive, or other sharing mechanism.
+We recommend that you store your configuration in a git repository or other sharing mechanism.

 ## Configuration Files